“Artificial Intelligence” (AI) has become a buzzword in many technologically related discourses in the current times.

-At some point in our lives, we might have used navigation service or others to find our way through.
-For many, it is part of the daily lives.
-Whether it is the use of maps for navigation or using a taxi-hire service like Uber, you are using AI-enabled services to travel from one place to another.
+We might have used navigation services or others to find our way through at some point in our lives.
+For many, it is part of their daily lives.
+Whether using maps for navigation or using a taxi-hire service like Uber, you are using AI-enabled services to travel from one place to another.

-Google, Apple, and many other navigation-related service providers utilize AI to interpret the scores of information being received and provide you with information that helps in navigation as well as get live traffic updates, helping you to commute more efficiently.
+Google, Apple, and many other navigation-related service providers utilize AI to interpret the scores of information being received and provide you with information that helps in navigation and get live traffic updates, allowing you to commute more efficiently.

 Imagining our lives without mobile phones does sound to be a challenge.
 Different applications on our mobiles have become an integral part of our daily lives.
 Many of these applications are based on AI.

 Built-in smart assistants on our phones like Siri, Alexa, and Google Assistant are the more obvious examples of AI that most of us are aware of and use.

 More mobile technology platforms are developing solutions that use AI for managing different aspects of the device like battery management, event suggestions, etc. One of the standard features, like using a portrait mode on the phone, also uses AI.